HabitatFramework/UserGuide/concepts/concepts.rst

 * Set the HLU layer as ‘Editable’.
 * Select the feature to be split and go to Objects > Set Target.
 * Select the polygon in the Cosmetic layer and go to Objects > Split.
-* In the Data Disaggregation box, ensure that ‘Method’ for all fields is set to ‘Value’ as shown in the figure :ref:`figMIDD`, then click OK.
+* In the Data Disaggregation dialog ensure that ‘Method’ for all fields is set to ‘Value’ as shown in the figure :ref:`figMIDD`, then click OK.

 .. _figMIDD: